AustinCodingAcademy/Exams/PHPIntro/01-Midterm/Midterm-Part1.md

 ### Problem

-What function can you use to see how many elements are in an array?
+a) What function can you use to see how many elements are in an array?

 Answer:

-Write PHP code that uses this function to figure out how many elements are in an array called `$grades`.
+b) Write PHP code that uses this function to echo how many elements are in an array called $grades.

-Answer:

-### Problem

-How do you access an element of an array?

-Answer:

-So for example, how would you access the first element of an array called `$emails`?

 Answer: